Reviewed

 • Pedigree

-A tabulation of names of ancestors, usually only those of the three to five closest generations.
+A tabulation of names of an individual's ancestors, often only those of the three to five closest generations.
+Pedigree information is used to establish genetic relationships among individuals to use in genetic evaluations.

 • Phenotype

-The visible or measurable expression of a character; for example, weaning weight, postweaning gain, reproduction, etc. Phenotype is influenced by genotype and environment.
+The visible or measurable expression of a character; weaning weight, postweaning gain, or reproduction for example.
+For most traits, phenotype is influenced by both genotype and environment.
+The relative degree to which phenotypic variation among individuals is caused by transmissible genetic effects is the heritability of a trait.

 • Phenotypic correlations

-Correlations between two traits caused by both genetic and environmental factors influencing both traits.
+The net correlation between two traits caused both by genetic factors and environmental factors simultaneously influencing both traits.

 • Polled